pdstools.ih.Plots¶

 - Return type:

-Creates a line chart showing success rates over time.
+Create a line chart of success rates over time.

 - Parameters:

-query (Optional[QUERY], optional) – Query to filter the data before aggregation, by default None
+query (QUERY, optional) – Polars expression to filter the data.

-facet (Optional[str], optional) – Dimension to use for faceting and coloring the chart, by default None
+facet (str, optional) – Dimension for faceting and coloring.

 - Returns: